BestTimesToVisit.com Logo

 packing

-Pack light, comfortable clothing suitable for warm days and cooler evenings.
-Modest clothing is appreciated, especially when visiting religious sites.
-Comfortable walking shoes are essential as you'll likely be doing a lot of walking.
-A light scarf or shawl can be useful for covering your shoulders when visiting churches.
+Pack light, comfortable clothing suitable for warm days and cool evenings.
+Modest dressing is appreciated, especially when visiting religious sites.
+Comfortable walking shoes are a must as you'll be doing a lot of walking.

 Weather Details